A couple of years ago, I was fat and I lacked muscle mass.

 The best strategy to lose weight is creating a calorie deficit and eating enough protein.
 Everything else is minutiae.

 Losing fat and building muscle at the same time is possible, especially when you are enjoying your newbie gains.
+I recommend it to every beginner.

-#4) Losing Fat and Building Muscle are Both the Most Efficient When You Count Your Macros
+4. Losing Fat And Building Muscle Are Both The Most Efficient When You Count Your Macros

 Macros are protein, carbs, and fat.